JanWilczek/wolf-sound-blog/_posts/synthesis/2025-03-01-fm-synthesis.md

 ### How to control the brightness of FM spectra?

 The brightness of a sound is typically associated with the presence of high frequencies.
 In FM synthesis, we can control the center of the sound’s spectrum with the carrier frequency, the spacing of the partials with the modulator frequency, and the bandwidth of the spectrum with the modulation frequency and the modulation index.
-If we want to change the bandwidth of the spectrum (resulting in a change in brightness) without changing the pitch, we can simply alter the modulation index.
+If we want to change the bandwidth of the spectrum (resulting in a brightness change) without changing the pitch, we can simply alter the modulation index.

 Specifically, John Chowning computed the bandwidth of a simple FM sound as [Chowning1973]